microtema/multiple-module-project-gradle/README.md

 * Large amounts of data
 * Boot partially or full Application (Servlet Container)

-In contrast, an unit test would mock any expensive operations, so unit tests tend to run quickly (in fact, the slowest part of running the test is often the test framework itself).
+In contrast, an unit test would mock any expensive operations, so unit tests tend to run quickly.

 Whatever allows a programmer to get feedback quickly is good.

-Considering the Test Pyramid:
+Considering the Test Pyramid
 ![Test Pyramid](https://www.360logica.com/blog/wp-content/uploads/2014/07/A-sneak-peek-into-test-framework-test-pyramid-testing-pyramid.png)

 we should have:
 * 60% Unit Tests
 * 30% Component-, Integration- and API-Tests
 * 10% GUI Tests

+There are many ways how this can be done.

 ### Separating Unit from Integration tests in Java using Gradle